mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Scout 8+ Corsair 12+ E Frontier 0 None None Corsair 10+ X No Starport 0 None None Corsair 10+

 Quality: This determines both the condition of the port itself and the level of competence of the staff.
 Quality may vary – it is possible to find a Class D port run by expert engineers or a Class A that has succumbed to decay.
-Some worlds have entirely inappropriate starports; a world that was once a centre of commerce but has now been bypassed by new trade routes, might have a cavernous port capable of handling thousands of freighters now almost abandoned.
+Some worlds have entirely inappropriate starports; a world that was once a center of commerce but has now been bypassed by new trade routes, might have a cavernous port capable of handling thousands of freighters now almost abandoned.

 A frontier installation is just a bare spot of bedrock, marked with a beacon, and is a starport in the most technical sense only.